xavierjohn/FunctionalDDD/docs/docfx_project/articles/basics.md

 ## Conclusion

-The basic idea is to have strongly typed classes with built in validation to avoid primitive obsession.
-Use the `Result` class to wrap the values so that it can be chained to other functions and maintain readability.
+To prevent incorrect parameter assignment, it is recommended to use strongly typed classes that are always in a valid state.
+Additionally, to improve code readability, consider applying the railway-oriented programming model.